Aetopia/Lunar-Client-Lite-Launcher/README.md

 ```

 # Extras
-<i><b>I typically push out minor updates for the latest release of LC Lite.
-If you want the source code then download it from the repository and not from a release.</b></i>
 ## Information about `wrapper.cmd`
 Via `wrapper.cmd` its possible to specify arguments to launch a specific version of Lunar Client.